Bukit Kepong

 Bukit Kepong is a mukim in Muar District, Johor, Malaysia.
 It is located near the Muar River.

 History

 The town is infamous for the tragic Bukit Kepong Incident.
-The government has built a museum to commemorate the actions of the Bukit Kepong police force against the communists, colloquially known as Bintang Tiga (Three Stars).
-Situated near the Muar river, the museum is opened everyday except on Mondays, with an inexpensive entrance fee.
+The government has built a museum at the site of the original police station to commemorate the heroic actions of the Bukit Kepong police force against the Malayan National Liberation Army (MNLA).
+Situated near the Muar River, the museum is opened everyday except on Mondays, with an inexpensive entrance fee.
 Visitors will get a chance to experience the history of the Bukit Kepong incident through its modern and interactive display galleries.